-A minimum of 11 semester (16 quarter) credits in the sciences (biology/chemistry, anatomy & physiology, microbiology) and all other prerequisite courses must be complete (not in progress) at the time of application for admission consideration.
-Anatomy, physiology, microbiology and computer applications must have been completed within the last 7 years.
+A minimum of 11 semester credits (16 quarter credits) in the lab sciences (biology/chemistry, anatomy & physiology, microbiology) and all other prerequisite courses must be complete (not in progress) at the time of application for admission consideration.
+Anatomy, physiology, microbiology, nutrition and computer applications must be completed within the 7 years of the application due date.

 Prerequisite courses for all nursing students:

-Students must have 62 semester credits (93 quarter credits) of transferable coursework completed prior to beginning the program.
+Students must have 62 semester credits (93 quarter credits) of transferable coursework complete prior to beginning the program.
 Prerequisite courses may be completed at any regionally accredited community college or university.

 Students seeking their first bachelor’s degree must also complete general education requirements prior to graduation.
 These may be completed during the nursing program, but it is recommended that the majority of these courses be completed prior to enrollment.
-The prerequisite courses above will satisfy many of the general education requirements, but five areas—creative studies, ultimate questions, vital past, U.S. pluralisms and global pluralisms—generally require an additional 3 semester hour or 4 quarter hour course.
+The prerequisite courses above will satisfy many of the general education requirements, but five areas—Creative Studies (CS), Ultimate Questions (UQ), Vital Past (VP), U.S. Pluralisms (US) and Global Pluralisms (GP)—generally require an additional 3 semester credit or 4 quarter credit course.

 Track your progress with a prerequisite course checklist.

 Detailed transfer guides are available for many area community colleges and universities.

-A transfer credit evaluation will be made for all applicants.
-The evaluation will include only those courses that apply to the nursing prerequisites and general education requirements.
-Transfer credit will be considered for courses completed at regionally accredited two and four year colleges and universities only.
+An academic credit evaluation will be made for all confirmed students.
+Transfer credit will be considered for courses completed at regionally accredited two- and four-year colleges and universities only.
 A grade of ‘C’ or higher is required for transfer.

 If you have any questions regarding the transferability of your courses, please contact Mindy Cowan.